How to Fix “Too Many Redirects” Error Messages

 define('WP_SITEURL','http://example.com');

-You can also check your base/home URLs in the database.
+If these values are not defined (which is the default), they are stored in your database.
 Go to your Admin Panel, and under the database tab, you can find a link to phpMyAdmin.

-When you are logged in, navigate to the table where the base/home URLs are stored.
+When you are logged in, navigate to the table where the site and home URLs are stored.

 In WordPress, this is stored in the table called wp_options, and under option_name you will find the value siteurl and home.